rse-aunz/rse-aunz.github.io/RSEAUNZAccessibility.md

 have facilities for this.

-For the conference website, the heading "Accessibility and Inclusivity" on the website would be a perfect place to provide information about accessibility practices like captions, accessibility guidelines for presenters, and address other questions potential participants might have about disability-related access.
+For the conference website, the heading "Accessibility and Inclusivity" on the website would be a perfect place to provide information about accessibility practices like captions, accessibility standardsfor presenters, and address other questions potential participants might have about disability-related access.

 The website provides an email address for questions,